FOREIGN INFLUENCE FAQS

 4. Are there any particular countries that present elevated concerns regarding export compliance?

-a.
-The export control regulations identify specific countries that must be carefully scrutinized before undertaking any activities involving those countries.
-In particular, the so-called “T5” (“terrorist-supporting”) countries of Cuba, Iran, North Korea, the Sudan, and Syria are under heavy embargo via the Office of Foreign Assets Control (OFAC) regulations.
+- The export control regulations identify specific countries that must be carefully scrutinized before undertaking any activities involving those countries.
+In particular, the countries of Cuba, Iran, North Korea, and Syria are under heavy embargo via the Office of Foreign Assets Control (OFAC) regulations.
 Recent developments in the Crimea Region of the Ukraine have placed that territory under heavy embargo as well.

-OFAC and other regulations addressing country-specific restrictions, particularly with respect to the export of controlled items, are regularly updated – please consult the following resources for additional guidance, and contact OECC for additional assistance:
+OFAC and other regulations addressing country-specific restrictions, particularly with respect to the export of controlled items, are regularly updated – please consult the following resources for additional guidance, and contact Export Controls Compliance for additional assistance:

-ii.
-State Department Country Policies and Embargoes: http://www.pmddtc.state.gov/embargoed_countries/index.html
+- State Department Country Policies and Embargoes: https://www.pmddtc.state.gov/?id=ddtc_public_portal_country_landing

 The State Department also provides travel warnings regarding numerous countries that present safety and other risks.
 These warnings should be reviewed carefully in advance of planning your travel.